-11.1.7 Higgs Boson Coupling Measurements
+11.1.7 HIGGS BOSON COUPLING MEASUREMENTS

-To understand the implications of the predicted measurement precision shown in Table 11.3 on possible new physics models, one would need to translate them into constraints on the parameters in the Lagrangian.
-This is frequently referred to as Higgs boson coupling measurement, even though this way of phrasing it can be misleading as discussed in the following.
+To understand the implications of the estimated CEPC precision shown in Table 11.3 on possible new physics models, the results need to be interpreted in terms of constraints on the parameters in the Lagrangian.
+This is often referred to as the "Higgs boson coupling measurements", even though the term can be misleading as discussed below.

-There are different ways of presenting the constraints.
-Before going into CEPC results, we briefly comment on the reasons behind choices of schemes in this section.
-First, the goal of theory interpretation is different from analyzing actual data, where a lot of detailed work will be done to derive the extended sets of observables.
-Instead, obtaining a broad brushed big picture of the basic capability of the Higgs boson coupling measurement at the CEPC is the goal.
-Ideally, the presentation would be simple with a intuitive connection with the observables.
-The presentation would ideally also be free of underlying model assumptions.
-In addition, it would be convenient if the result presentation can be interfaced directly with higher order computations, RGE evolutions, and so on.
-However, achieving all of these goals simultaneously is not possible.
-Two of the most popular and balanced approaches are the so-called κ -framework and the Effective Field Theory (EFT) analysis.
+There is no unique way to present the achievable precision on the couplings.
+Before going into the discussion of the CEPC results, we briefly comment on the choices made here.
+The goal of the theory interpretation here is to obtain a broad idea of the CEPC sensitivity to the Higgs boson couplings.
+The interpretation should be simple with intuitive connections between the models and the experimental observables.
+Ideally, it should have as little model assumptions as possible.
+Furthermore, it would be convenient if the results can be interfaced directly with the higher order theoretical calculations, renormalization group equation evolutions, etc. Unfortunately, it is impossible to achieve all of these goals simultaneously.

+Two popular frameworks are, instead, chosen for the interpretation of the CEPC results: the so-called κ -framework [21-30] and the effective field theory (EFT) frameworks [31-51].
 As discussed in more detail later, none of these is perfect.
-At the same time, neither of these is wrong as long as one is careful not to over interpreting the result.
-Another important aspect of making projections on the physics potential of a future experiment is that they will be compared with other possible future experiments.
-Hence, CEPC follows the most commonly used approaches to facilitate such comparisons.

-Motivated by these arguments, in the following, CEPC presents the projections using both the κ -framework and EFT approach.
-In the later part of this section, Higgs physics potential beyond coupling determination will be discussed.
+But neither is wrong either as long as one is careful not to over interpret the results.
+Another important aspect of making projections on the physics potential of a future experiment is that they need to be compared with other experiments.
+The choices made here follows the most commonly used approaches to facilitate such comparisons.
+In the later part of this section, the Higgs boson physics potential beyond coupling determination is also discussed.

-11.1.7.1 Coupling fits in the κ -framework
+11.1.7.1 COUPLING FITS IN THE κ -FRAMEWORK

-The Standard Model makes specific predictions for the Higgs boson couplings to the SM fermions, g(Hff; SM), and to the SM gauge bosons g(HVV; SM).2 In the κ -framework, the potential deviations are parametrized by with $\kappa_i = 1$ indicating agreement with the SM prediction.
+The Standard Model makes specific predictions for the Higgs boson couplings to the SM fermions, $g{\rm SM}(Hff)$, and to the SM gauge bosons, $g{\rm SM}(HVV)$.
+In the κ -framework, the potential deviations from the SM are parametrized using the κ parameters defined as:

-$$\kappa_f = \frac{g(Hff)}{g(Hff; \text{SM})}, \quad \kappa_V = \frac{g(HVV)}{g(HVV; \text{SM})}, \quad (11.8)$$
+$$\kappa_f = \frac{g(Hff)}{q{\rm SM}(Hff)}, \quad \kappa_V = \frac{g(HVV)}{q{\rm SM}(HVV)}, \tag{11.8}$$ with $\kappa_i = 1$ being the SM prediction.
+The rates of the Higgs boson production and decays are modified accordingly.
+For example,